-Mykonos is by far the most gay-friendly island in Greece, with one of the best night-life scenes in Europe.
-This island never sleeps and many of the famous bars and clubs on the island, especially in the Little Venice neighborhood, are gay owned.
-Despite being a mostly Catholic Island, tolerance increased significantly over the past decade, in the recent years becoming the most frequented tourist destination in Greece for the LGBTQ+ community.
+Mykonos is by far the most gay-friendly island in Greece, with one of the best nightlife scenes in Europe.
+This island never sleeps and many of the famous bars and clubs on the island, especially in the Little Venice neighborhood, are gay-owned.
+Despite being a mostly Catholic Island, tolerance increased significantly over the past decade, in recent years becoming the most frequented tourist destination in Greece for the LGBTQ+ community.

-The openness here can be seen even from the facts that some beaches are gay AND nude friendly, so you don’t have to keep your clothes on if you don’t want to.
+The openness here can be seen even from the fact that some beaches are gay and nude-friendly, so you don’t have to keep your clothes on if you don’t want to.
 Just make sure you’re on the right beach.

 There are many LGBTQ+ events that take place in this busy city, so if you want to experience a certain one, make sure you check out the events calendar.

 One of the safest countries in the world is also one of the most tolerant ones.
 For a long time, it was ranked as the best option when it comes to gay travel.
 This ancient country has some of the best laws that protect the LGBTQ+ community, and it’s absolutely stunning as well.